Learning efficient backprojections across cortical hierarchies in real time: Methods

-As previously, this model is simulated in discrete time steps, with images presented for $\Tpres = 100~\text{dt}$.
-Voltages are updated continuously, and weight updates are applied at all steps.
-After every epoch of training the LI model, we trained a linear classifier on the MNIST train set using the , and show the accuracy of the linear classifier on the test set.
+Network size of the autoencoder was [784-200-2-200-784], with activations [tanh, linear, tanh, linear].
+We define as latent space activity the output of the two neurons in the central hidden layer.
+After every epoch of training the LI model, we trained a linear classifier on the MNIST train set and show the accuracy of the linear classifier on the test set.

+For the CIFAR-10 experiments, we built on the continuous-time variant of LeNet-5 of Ref.~\cite{haider2021latent}.
+In order to achieve our results on these time-consuming simulations, we have made a simplification: top-down signals (errors) are not added to the somata, such that the full soma dynamics are